Eddie Diaz, UESCA

-A graduate of Arizona State University, Eddie Diaz is a certified UESCA running coach with over 15 years of competitive racing under his belt.
+A graduate of Arizona State University, Eddie Diaz is a certified UESCA running coach with nearly 20 years of competitive racing under his belt.

 Though he took a 17-year hiatus from formal running and competing to focus on his other passion for soccer, he looked at his wife one day and said, “I’m going to try this Spartan Race."